Nonpartisan Voter Resources

 NEXT ELECTION IN ILLINOIS

-March 1, 2026: Last day for online voter registration.
-Grace period registration is still available at election authority and early voting sites.
+October 18, 2026: Last day for online voter registration.
+Grace period registration is still available in person at election authority and early voting sites.

 Frequently Asked Election Questions